sebastianprusky/sebastianprusky/README.md

 Hi!
-I'm Sebastian, and I'm currently studying Industrial Engineering and Computer Science at Northwestern.
+I'm Sebastian, and I'm currently studying Computer Science and [MMSS](https://mmss.northwestern.edu/undergraduate/program-overview/) at Northwestern

 You can check out my projects and artwork at [sebastianprusky.me](https://www.sebastianprusky.me).